 We are committed to providing a high-quality legal service to all our customers.
 When something goes wrong, we need you to tell us about it as this will help us to identify problems and ensure that we offer a better service.

-If you have a complaint about any aspect of the service you have received from Co-op Legal Services, including our invoice, please contact us by email at firstname.lastname@example.org or by writing to the Head of Compliance, Co-op Legal Services, 1 Angel Square, Manchester M60 0AG.
+If you have a complaint about any aspect of the service you have received from Co-op Legal Services, please contact us by email at firstname.lastname@example.org or by writing to the Compliance Officer for Legal Practice (COLP), Co-op Legal Services, 1 Angel Square, Manchester M60 0AG.

 What will happen next?

-- We will always try and resolve any concerns with you directly as they are raised.
+We will always try and resolve any query with you directly as they are raised.

-- If we are unable to resolve your concerns informally, we will send you a letter acknowledging receipt of your complaint within 3 business days of receiving it, enclosing a copy of this complaint handling procedure.
+If we are unable to resolve your query informally, we will acknowledge receipt of your complaint within 3 business days of receiving it, enclosing a copy of this complaint handling procedure.

-- We will then investigate your complaint.
-This will normally involve assigning a Team Leader to deal with your complaint who will review the service we provided and speak to the member(s) of staff who assisted you.
-The Team Leader may want to discuss the issues directly with you and hopefully resolve your complaint.
+We will then investigate your complaint.
+This will normally involve assigning a Team Manager to deal with your complaint who will review the service we provided and talk to the member/s of staff who assisted you.
+The Team Manager may want to discuss the issues directly with you and hopefully resolve your complaint.

-- If we have not been able to resolve your concerns, the Team Leader will send you a detailed written reply to your complaint, including suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.
+The Team Manager will then send you a detailed written reply to your complaint, including suggestions for resolving the matter, within 21 days of sending you the acknowledgement letter.

-- At this stage, if you are still not satisfied, you should contact us again and we will arrange for the Head of Department or Customer Service Manager to review the decision and provide our final response to you within 21 days.
+At this stage, if you are still not satisfied, you should contact us again and we will arrange for the Customer Service Manager to review the decision and provide our final response to you within 21 days.

-- Alternative complaints bodies (such as Pro Mediate UK Limited: website: www.promediate.co.uk) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
+Alternative complaints bodies (such as Pro Mediate UK Limited) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
 We do not agree to use such a scheme due to the existence of the Legal Ombudsman Service.

-We will try our best to keep to the timescales set out above.
-If for any reason we are unable to do so though, we will let you know and explain when we will be able to respond.
+We will try our best to keep to the timescales above.
+If we are unable to do so though, we will let you know and explain when we will be able to respond.